zjosua/anki-mc/README.md

 When creating cards, write a "1" for correct choices or a "0" for incorrect choices in the "Answers" field.
 These values in the "Answer" field must be separated by a single space.
-The order and number of values in the "Answer" field must correspond with the choices "MC_1" to "MC_5" (or "MC_4" for "Kprim" cards, respectively).
+The order and number of values in the "Answer" field must correspond with the choices "Q_1" to "Q_5".
-If you don't need all the choices, just leave the remaining "MC_" fields blank and only enter as many values as you need in the "Answers" field.
+If you don't need all the choices, just leave the remaining "Q_" fields blank and only enter as many values as you need in the "Answers" field.

 ![Editing](screenshots/edit.png)